The Art of Physical Touch as Your Love Language

 The Different Forms of Physical Touch

 Physical touch encompasses a diverse range of expressions and does not solely revolve around passionate intimacy.
 It can be communicated through gentle touches and hand-holding, warm embraces and hugs, as well as tender kisses and intimate moments.
-However, it is essential to recognize that individual preferences and comfort levels regarding physical touch may vary widely, and it is crucial to respect these boundaries.
+However, it is essential to recognise that individual preferences and comfort levels regarding physical touch may vary widely, and it is crucial to respect these boundaries.

 The Language of Physical Touch in Different Relationships